 Reservations are non-refundable.
 Lesson reservations can be changed up to 24 hours in advance with no fee or penalty provided they are rescheduled for the current season.

 If you plan on going on the snow, yes you have to have a lift ticket.

 Yes!
 Camelback Lodge is the premier ski-in, ski-out, slopeside Lodge in Pennsylvania.
 The Stevenson high-speed quad lift, Raceway Triple Lift & The Glen Lift access a variety of beginner, intermediate and advanced terrain along with Camelback’s terrain park.
 Trails End Bar & Grille at Camelback Lodge sits just steps away from the snow and the Stevenson high-speed quad lift.

 All lift tickets are to be purchased online.
 Guest must complete a waiver online too.
-There will be kiosks for guests to print and retrieve tickets.
+There will be kiosks for guests to print and retrieve tickets once they arrive to the mountain.
 We will disinfect touch screens between each guest/group.
-The queue line will be socially distant at 6 feet.
-Only parties that arrive together may ride together.
-Hand sanitizer stations will be located at the bottom and top of the lifts.
-Due to the proximity to each other at loading areas, guests are required to wear masks.

 Ski resorts across the country use a universal trail rating system.
 It’s your responsibility to stay on terrain that you can handle, and avoid terrain that you cannot handle.
 The rating system utilizes four shapes to designate trail difficulty: